Howard Shore: Filmography

-Accolades
+Awards and honours

 Shore has received four Academy Award nominations, winning three, two for Best Original Score, for The Lord of the Rings: The Fellowship of the Ring (2001), and The Lord of the Rings: The Return of the King (2003).
 He also won the Oscar for Best Original Song for "Into the West" from The Lord of the Rings: The Return of the King.
 He received his fourth nomination for his work on Hugo.

-Shore has also received six Golden Globe nominations, winning three consecutive awards for Best Original Score and Best Original Song - "Into the West" for The Lord of the Rings: The Return of the King (2003) and The Aviator (2004), making him the second composer (after Alan Menken) to have received consecutive Golden Globe Awards for Best Original Score.
-He also won three consecutive Grammy Awards for Best Score for each of the Lord of the Rings films, and received a second award in 2003 for the song "Into the West" from "Return of the King" in the category of Best Song.
+Shore has also received six Golden Globe nominations, winning three awards: for Best Original Score for The Lord of the Rings: The Return of the King (2003) and The Aviator (2004) and Best Original Song for "Into the West" from The Lord of the Rings: The Return of the King, making him the second composer (after Alan Menken) to have received consecutive Golden Globe Awards for Best Original Score.
+He also won three consecutive Grammy Awards for Best Score for each of the Lord of the Rings films, and received a second award in 2003 for the song "Into the West" from Return of the King in the category of Best Song.
 He has also received five BAFTA nominations, but has not won.

 On June 11, 2007, Shore was awarded an Honorary Doctor of Letters Degree from York University in Toronto for "his sweeping artistic vision".
+This award was shared with the year's commencement ceremony and the University focused heavily in Shore's honor, including The Lord of the Rings theme playing throughout the event.

 Shore has also been honored with awards from The National Board of Review, Recording Academy Honors, The Broadcast Film Critics, Chicago Film Critics, Genie Award, World Soundtrack Award, New York's Gotham Award, and The Saturn Award for Science Fiction.

 Shore is the first recipient of the Film & TV Music Award for Best Score for a Science Fiction Feature Film for The Last Mimzy.

 In May 2008, he was awarded an Honorary Doctorate of Music from Berklee College of Music during Berklee's commencement ceremony at the Agganis Arena.

-On September 16, 2010 he was awarded the Max Steiner Film Music Achievement Award by the City of Vienna at the yearly film music gala concert Hollywood in Vienna.
+On September 16, 2010, he was awarded the Max Steiner Film Music Achievement Award by the City of Vienna at the yearly film music gala concert Hollywood in Vienna.

 In 2012, he received Canada's Governor General's Performing Arts Awards for Lifetime Artistic Achievement.

 In 2016, he was appointed as an Officer of the Order of Canada for his work towards the film and music industry.